 Does homeowners insurance cover Airbnbs?

-If you’re planning to rent your property on Airbnb year-round, it’s a different story.
-Technically, you would be operating a business out of your home, and home insurance policies don’t cover properties used for business purposes.
+Your homeowners insurance might cover Airbnb losses, depending on the specific underwriting guidelines of the company.
+However, if you’re planning to rent your property on Airbnb year-round, you will likely need to purchase a separate insurance policy specifically designed for home-sharing.
+Technically, you would be operating a business out of your home, and standard home insurance policies don’t cover losses associated with properties used for business purposes.

 What does Airbnb’s insurance cover?

-Airbnb offers two types of private insurance—Host Guarantee and Host Protection Insurance.
-Both policies are designed to protect hosts and renters.
-Here’s what they each cover.
+Airbnb offers hosts two types of insurance for damage and liability risk.
+Both policies are designed to financially protect hosts and renters.
+Here’s what each policy covers:

-Host Guarantee will reimburse you for up to $1,000,000 if a guest damages the inside or outside of your property, including personal belongings and appliances.
-It does not cover bodily injury to guests or other people, or third-party property damage.
-Here’s what Host Guarantee covers:
+Host damage protection will reimburse you up to $1,000,000 if a guest damages the inside or outside of your property, including personal belongings and appliances.
+It does not cover bodily injury to guests or other people, theft of cash or securities or damage from wear and tear.
+Here’s what it can cover:

-- Damage to your home that is caused by guests.
+- Damage to your home caused by guests.

-- Damage to your personal belongings that is caused by guests.
+- Damage to your personal belongings caused by guests.

 - Bodily injury liability for guests and other people.

-- Property damage in common areas, like building lobbies, which are caused by a guest.
+- Property damage in common areas, like building lobbies, caused by a guest.

 Where to find insurance for Airbnbs

-If you don’t want to rely on Airbnb insurance coverage, you can also find home sharing insurance from private providers.
-Here are several providers that sell Airbnb insurance:
+If you don’t want to rely on Airbnb insurance coverage, you can also find home-sharing insurance from private property insurers.
+Here are some providers that offer home-sharing insurance:

 - Proper Insurance

-Before you buy an Airbnb insurance policy, it’s also important to make sure you’re getting enough coverage.
-Adams adds, “Having strangers staying in your property means an increased risk of theft, damage, and liability.
+Before you buy an Airbnb insurance policy, understanding how much coverage you need can be important.
+Adams adds, “Having strangers staying in your property means an increased risk of theft, damage and liability.
 If you don’t have enough insurance and a guest gets injured, you could get involved in a lawsuit and be responsible for expensive medical costs.”
+Working with a licensed insurance agent could help determine the proper amount of coverage to purchase.

 What about other rental sites?

-If you rent your home through a site other than Airbnb, you’ll still need to have some type of short-term rental insurance.
-Here are the types of insurance that other popular home sharing platforms recommend:
+If you rent your home through a site other than Airbnb, you might still need to have some type of short-term rental insurance.
+Here are the insurance coverage considerations from other popular home-sharing platforms:

-- FlipKey: FlipKey doesn’t offer its own insurance policy for hosts.
-Instead, it suggests that hosts purchase their home insurance from a company that also offers a home sharing endorsement.
+- FlipKey: While FlipKey doesn’t offer its own insurance policy for hosts, it does suggest that hosts talk with their insurance agents about their needs so that hosts have adequate financial protection.

 Frequently asked questions